jhessicafaus/habits-tracker/README.md

 | Tool for transforming CSS with JavaScript | [POST CSS](https://postcss.org/) |
 | API development ecosystem (Testing) | [INSOMNIA](https://insomnia.rest/) |

-## Running the project

-1. Set the development environment at you local computer
-2. Clone the repository
-3. git clone the repo
-4. Enter the project directory
-5. Run each ambient (environment should be set up)
- * server: npm run dev
- * web: npm run dev
- * mobile: npx expo start

 ## info

 This project was my first experience with the majority of the technologies listed above, thanks to RocketSeat Education.